Chana Saag – A vegetarian, chickpeas and spinach curry cooked in onion, tomato based tangy sauce and spiced with turmeric, cumin and garam masala.

 - 2 cloves garlic minced

-- 1/2 tsp dry mango powder amchoor or 1 tsp lemon juice
+- 1/2 teaspoon dry mango powder amchoor or 1 teaspoon lemon juice

-- 1 tbsp ghee or oil for vegan
+- 1 tablespoon ghee or oil for vegan